tchoutri/control-plane/README.md

 ## Build

 The backend is implemented in Haskell.
-You will need the [Haskell Stack](https://docs.haskellstack.org/en/stable/README/) build tool to build it, as well as the Nix package manager to handle external dependencies.
+You will need the Nix package manager to handle external dependencies.

 To build the backend without optimisations, run: